martinpihrt/OSPy-plugins/plugins/voice_notification/README.md

 ====

 This plugin allows you to use voice notifications for different events in the OSPy system.
 Into the Connector from Output on Raspberry Pi connect Amplifier and Speakers for voice notification.
 This plugin requires pygame installed.
 If pygame is not installed on the system, plugin it will install it himself.
 Pygame is comes already installed on the default Raspberian installation.
+The plugin will always play voice.mp3 and next then the sound assigned to the station (for example: voice3.mp3).

 Plugin setup
 -----------